raultds/web-project-nba/README.md

 Strictly separate build and run stages (In this case, it's more like an objective than an accomplishment.
 Our design meet its, but heroku is not working well yet in our project, so until we fix the errors it will be pending).

+### Models

+We have created 3 different models, which are conference', team' and 'player'.
+This is, also, the distribution that we have done with the information.

 ### Data access

 We dispose a little database where we have saved all the players' and teams' names and basic information.
-And then, we access the [MySportsFeeds](https://www.mysportsfeeds.com/) API to get the last season stats when you select a player/team.
+And then, we access the [MySportsFeeds](https://www.mysportsfeeds.com/) API through a separate python function to get the last season stats when you select a player/team.